backand/docs/docs/scenarios/fbmessengerbot/index.md

 ### *Receive Messages*

 All callbacks and webhooks from Facebook will end up in your object's Facebook Action code.
 The JavaScript for this action is solely responsible for listening to the incoming POST calls, and responding appropriately.
 The template code handles all webhooks from Facebook by default.
-For example, receiving messages is handled by looking for the `messagingEvent.message` field in the webhook, and then calling the `receivedMessage()` function as follows:
+For example, receiving messages is handled by looking for the 'messagingEvent.message' field in the webhook, and then calling the 'receivedMessage()' function as follows:

 ```javascript
 if (request.method == "POST"){